-Parents/carers, family members and other community members who have child safety concerns or who suspect that a child or young person associated with the School may be subject to abuse or other harm can contact the School's Senior Child Safety Leader, Adrian Farrer, by phoning 9854 3633 or emailing principal@trinity.vic.edu.au or, if the concern relates to the Principal, the Chair of School Council via schoolcouncil@trinity.vic.edu.au.
+Without limiting any member of the School community's disclosure and reporting obligations under the Mandatory Reporting Scheme, parents/carers, family members and other community members who have child safety concerns or who suspect that a child or young person associated with the School may be subject to abuse or other harm can contact the School's Senior Child Safety Leader, Adrian Farrer, by phoning 9854 3633 or emailing principal@trinity.vic.edu.au or, if the concern relates to the Principal, the Chair of School Council via schoolcouncil@trinity.vic.edu.au.
+Any person can also contact the Senior Child Safety Leader, or the Chair of School Council if they have concerns regarding the School's leadership in relation to child safety.

-Students, parents/carers, family members and other community members can also raise child safety incidents or concerns through the School's Complaints Handling Policy, available on the School website.
+Students, parents/carers, family members and other community members can also raise or report child safety incidents or concerns: